electric-eloquence/fepper/README.md

 <a href="articles--top-story.html">Article Headline</a>
 ```

-Numeric prefixes to filenames and sub-directories would be dropped.
+Numeric prefixes to filenames and sub-directories will be dropped.
 Nested
-source directories would be flattened and all static HTML files would be
+source directories will be flattened and all static HTML files would become
 siblings.
 The pathing of nested folders would be retained in the filenames, so
-the organizational benefits of nesting folders would be retained.
+the organizational benefits of nesting folders will be retained.

 Appending a hyphen (`-`) to the "articles" directory is just a suggestion.
 While
 the Static Site Generator flattens nested source directories, the additional